Oil campaign of World War II: Ploiești oilfield

-Although the Butt Report of August 1941 identified the poor accuracy and performance of RAF bombing, Air Chief Marshal Arthur Harris maintained at the subsequent Casablanca Conference the great importance of oil targets in Axis territory.
-The first US bombing of a European target was of the Ploieşti refineries in Romania on 12 June 1942 and the oil campaign continued at a lower priority until 1944.
+Although the Butt Report of August 1941 identified the poor accuracy and performance of RAF bombing at the time, Air Chief Marshal Charles Portal maintained at the 1943 Casablanca Conference the great importance of oil targets in Axis territory.
+The first US bombing of a European target was of the Ploiești refineries in Romania on 12 June 1942 and the oil campaign continued at a lower priority until 1944.
 Priority fell with the need for attacks on German V-weapon targets ("Operation Crossbow") in France and then the attacks on lines of communication in preparation for the invasion of France (described as the "Transportation Plan").

 In March 1944 the "Plan for Completion of Combined Bomber Offensive" was put forward which found favour with the British Ministry of Economic Warfare.
-The plan proposed attacking "fourteen synthetic plants and thirteen refineries" of Nazi Germany.
+The plan proposed attacking "fourteen synthetic plants [of Brabag ] and thirteen refineries" of Nazi Germany.
 The plan estimated Axis oil production could be reduced by 50% by bombing—33% below the amount Nazi Germany needed—but also included 4 additional priorities: first oil, then fighter and ball bearing production, rubber production, and bomber output.
 The damage caused by the 12 and 28 May trial bombings of oil targets, as well as the confirmation of the oil facilities' importance and vulnerability from Ultra intercepts and other intelligence reports, would result in the oil targets becoming the highest priority on 3 September 1944.

 In June 1944, in response to Air Ministry query on resources, Bomber Command staff estimated it would take 32,000 tons of bombs to destroy 10 oil targets in the Ruhr.
-Harris agreed to divert spare effort to oil targets.
+Air Chief Marshal Arthur Harris agreed to divert spare effort to oil targets.
 They were deemed to be of such importance that one raid was staged that consisted only of bomb carrying fighters, to rest the bomber crews and surprise the defenders.

 In late summer 1944 the Allies began using reconnaissance photo information to time bombing with the resumption of production at a facility.
 Even with the weather limitations: "This was the big breakthrough ... a plant would be wounded ... by successive attacks on its electrical grid—its nervous system—and on its gas and water mains." (author Donald Miller).
 However, due to bad fall and winter weather, a "far greater tonnage" was expended on Transportation Plan targets than oil targets.
 The benzol (oil) plant at Linz in Austria was bombed on 16 October 1944.

 In January 1945, the priority of oil targets was lowered.

 To prevent oil supplies from Romania reaching Germany, the RAF had extended its aerial mining activities to the Danube.